 Facing a Drug Charge?
 Call a Drug Possession Defense Lawyer in Boise ID Today

 If you or a close one to your heart has been arrested for having drugs, you require a seasoned Boise criminal defense attorney at your corner.
 Even if you are caught will just a few ounces, there’s a high probability you could be facing serious jail time and maybe even a mandatory minimum sentence.
 And if you’re a first-timer, penalties will be even more severe.

-If you hire an experienced Boise criminal defense lawyer from Hooper Law Offices, you can have confidence that your case will be handled by a true professional with the knowledge and skill to deal with serious charges.
-We know how prosecutors handle these cases because Aaron Hooper was a prosecutor for over 5 years.
-We are conversant with how the system works, and will negotiate your case with the prosecutor in attempt to get you the best deal possible.
-If a plea deal is not for you.
-We have sufficient experience in trial to place you in a strong position to win your case.
-We will try our best to get a reduced charge or get them dismissed altogether.
+If you hire an experienced Boise criminal defense lawyer like Aaron Hooper, you can have confidence that your case will be handled by a true professional with the knowledge and skill to deal with serious charges.
+Aaron knows how prosecutors handle these cases because he was a prosecutor for over 5 years.
+He is conversant with how the system works, and will negotiate your case with the prosecutor in attempt to get you the best deal possible.
+If a plea deal is not for you, he has sufficient experience in trial to place you in a strong position to win your case.
+He will try his best to get a reduced charge or get them dismissed altogether.

-Contact and schedule a free consultation with Hooper Law Offices today!
-We will look over your case and get in touch with the prosecutor.
-We’ll also uncover what proof the state has on you.
+Contact and schedule a free consultation with Aaron Hooper today!
+He will look over your case and get in touch with the prosecutor.
+He'll also uncover what proof the state has on you.
 Lastly, we’ll work on preparing a solid defense that could have your case possibly dropped.